KamilGagnon/FlansMod-Legacy-reworked/README.md

 	- Windows: `gradlew.bat build`
 1. Built files are found in the directory `./build/output`

+### Changes from the forked repo
+- Added the reload chest command that add flan item to existing chest.
+WoldGenVehicule generate a broken down land vehicule in the apocalypse dimension.
+- Added the content of two pull request in the original repo:  one that fixed the sentry gun and the other one that added a key to switch seat in a vehicule.
+- Added the configure option for flying plane spawning in the apocalypse dimension and for survivor spawning in the overworld.
+- Changed the gradle file to take into account that jcenter doesn't exist anymore.

 This GitHub environment is to be treated maturely -- do not release any of this source code without prior permission from jamioflan.